all-rit/ALL/README.md

 ### ESlint and Pre-commit setup

-After cloning the repository in the top level directory, run `npm install` this will install all of the tools needed to commit and correctly format all code within the project.
+After cloning the repository in the top level directory, run `npm install`. this will install all of the tools needed to commit and correctly format all code within the project.

 ### PM2 Instructions

+**Windows Users**: pm2 currently does not work on Windows Machines.
+You may skip this step.

-After installing the dependencies for the super directory, first run `pm2 -v` to ensure that pm2 is installed correctly if it gives you any issues install it to your global npm registry with this command: `npm i -g pm2`.
+After installing the dependencies for the super directory, first run `pm2 -v` to ensure that pm2 is installed correctly.
+If it gives you any issues, install it to your global npm registry with this command: `npm i -g pm2`.

-Next add the ecosystem.config.js file to your top level directory and this will allow you to have the correct env for client and server. after thats complete then you can follow the install st`eps below.
+Next add the `ecosystem.config.js` file to your top level directory and this will allow you to have the correct env for client and server.
+After that is complete, then you can follow the install steps below.

 ### Developing Locally

 To develop on the full architecture developers can now utilize the ability to run the full system without needing to ssh into another server.
-To do this users are required to install the **latest version** of [Docker](https://www.docker.com/) to perform this task. in doing so they are able to run.
+To do this users are required to install the **latest version** of [Docker](https://www.docker.com/) to perform this task.

-To start the database container
+To start the database container:

 ```bash
 docker compose up
 ```

-To run in detached mode
+To run in detached mode:

 ```bash
 docker compose up -d
 ```

-To shut down database container
+To shut down database container:

 ```bash
 docker compose down